42mandychen/42mandychen.github.io/resume.md

 Web App • `JavaScript`  • Feb 2016

 - Designed and implemented a web app that allows people to vote for their favourite songs in gatherings, updates votes in real time, and automatically plays the most popular one.
-- Worked in a team of 4 on the back end using KnockoutJS for data-binding and JavaScript for web app setting-up.
+- Worked in a team of 4 on the back end using KnockoutJS for data-binding and JavaScript to set up web app.

 ## Work Experience